 Turkey bridges Europe and Asia, spreading across the Anatolian peninsula.
 It borders with eight countries: Greece, Bulgaria, Georgia, Armenia, Azerbaijan, Iran, Iraq, and Syria.
 It is also flanked by three large seas, the Mediterranean to the south, the Black Sea to the north, and the Aegean Sea to the west and is divided by the Dardanelles and Bosporus Straits and the Sea of Marmara.

 Turkish is divided into seven regions with distinct climates.
-They are the Marmara region in northwest Turkey; the large, interior Central Anatolia region; the western Aegean Region bordering the sea; the southern Mediterranean Region, also bordering its namesake sea; the northern Black Sea Region; and the Southeastern Anatolia Region and Eastern Anatolia Region.
+They are the Marmara region in northwest Turkey; the large, interior Central Anatolia region; the western Aegean Region bordering the sea; the southern Mediterranean Region; the northern Black Sea Region; and the Southeastern Anatolia Region and Eastern Anatolia Region.
 The coastal regions are characterized by cool, rainy winters and hot, dry summers.
 The interior of the country, called Central Anatolia, has a continental climate with four distinct seasons.
 It is one of the largest regions and is typified by semi-arid plateaus.

 Turkey faces several environmental problems.
 Like many of its neighbors, it suffers from water pollution, air pollution, and deforestation; high rates of rural-urban migration is a major cause of these problems.
 Rapid infrastructural growth and industrialization necessary to accommodate increased urban populations have not been carried out with consideration of environmental effects.
 The 2013 Gezi Park protests were staged in response to the elimination of green spaces within Istanbul to provide real estate for development projects such as malls.